A Pistol for Ringo: Official sequel

-Sequels
+Unofficial sequels

-The success of A Pistol for Ringo inspired numerous sequels, most notably $10,000 for Ringo (1965), Ringo and Gringo Against All (1966) and Two R-R-Ringos from Texas (1967).
+The success of the Tessari/Gemma Ringo films inspired numerous unofficial sequels and spin-offs, most notably $10,000 for Ringo (1965), Ringo and Gringo Against All (1966) and Two R-R-Ringos from Texas (1967).
 A musical comedy, A Woman for Ringo (1966), was also released and starred Sean Flynn and the Bayona Twins, Pili and Mili Bayona.
 However, the film received extremely poor reviews, as would most other western-themed musicals.

 Other such sequels included Ringo and His Golden Pistol (1966), Ringo of Nebraska (1966) and Ringo the Face of Revenge (1967).
 The Texican (1966) was retitled Ringo il Texano in Italy.